rokath/trice/docs/TriceUserGuide.md

 ###  2.5. <a name='Portit'></a>Port it

 _Hint:_ The easiest way is to use SEGGER J-Link with RTT as output.
-Setting up UART transmission as alternative or parallel is also no big deal.
+Setting up UART transmission as alternative or additionally is also no big deal.

 Compare folders of one of these folder groups: